Free Kitchen Hacks eBook

 Eggs have been so expensive lately, so I’ve been bound and determined to develop a perfect chewy chocolate chip cookie recipe without eggs.

-Plus, they require no chilling time, are foolproof, and contain all easy-to-find ingredients.
-As a mom on-the-go who doesn’t want to settle for subpar food, I love an easy, 10-ingredient, 30-minute cookie recipe that doesn’t compromise on taste.
+They require no chilling time, are foolproof, and contain all easy-to-find ingredients.
+As a mom on-the-go who loves a sweet treat, I love an easy, 10-ingredient, 30-minute cookie recipe that doesn’t compromise on taste.

 After testing with many different egg substitutes (I tried apple sauce, bananas, a flaxseed egg, and extra oil before deciding that cornstarch is my favorite solution), I am confident I’ve landed on a recipe that is easy, accessible, affordable, and absolutely delicious!